aqsa222/egiftservices/README.md

 # A Complete PHP/MySQL based web application:

-**Check Database Settings file for Username / password -- Admin User: admin / Password: 1234**
+**Check Database Settings file for Username / password -- Admin User: aqsa@hotmail.com / Password: 1234**

-The complete ecommerce script with Paypal integration.
-Some of the features are as follow:
+The complete ecommerce script with Paypal integration as well as bank deposit methods Some of the features are as follow:

 **Admin/Dashboard Area**